Panchatanthiram: Plot

 Ramachandramurthy alias Ram.
-C. M. is a Canada-based Indian pilot and a playboy.
-One day in the course of an aircraft hijacking, he meets a passenger named Mythili.
+C. M, is an Indian pilot based in Canada and a womanizer.
+One day, in the course of an aircraft hijacking, he meets a passenger named Mythili.
 Ram and Mythili stop the hijacking and save the passengers.
 Soon after, they fall in love and get married.
-Ram's four closest friends, Ayyapan Nair, Vedhantham Iyengar alias Vedham, Ganesh Hegde, and Hanumant Reddy attends their wedding reception.
+Ram's four closest friends, Ayyapan Nair, Vedhantham Iyer alias Vedham, Ganesh Hegde, and Hanumanth Reddy, attend their wedding reception.

 After marriage, Ram quits his playboy character and remains faithful to Mythili.
 One day, when Ram prevents Hegde's ex-girlfriend, Nirmala, from committing suicide, Mythili misinterprets the situation as Ram having an affair with Nirmala.
 She then leaves him to be with her parents.
 Further misunderstanding occurs when he sets out to meet Mythili, drunk, in the middle of the night and enters the wrong room.

-To take his mind off Mythili for a while, Ram's friends drive him down to Bangalore and rent a room to hire a call girl, Maragathavalli alias Maggie on Ram's birthday.
+To take his mind off Mythili for a while, Ram's friends drive him down to Bengaluru and rent a room to hire a call girl named Maragathavalli, alias Maggie, on Ram's birthday.
 Ram, who is still not able to forget Mythili and does not wish to betray her, gets into a fight with Maggie.
 To salvage the situation, Vedham hurries back to Maggie's room, only to find Maggie dead.
 Panicking, Nair, Vedham, Hegde, and Reddy decide to discreetly dispose of the body in spite of Ram's pleas to call the police.
-They manage to roll the body in a blanket, dispose it in a dry river and drive back to Chennai to return to their normal lives.
+They manage to roll the body in a blanket, dispose of it in a dry river and drive back to Chennai to return to their normal lives.

 Ram discovers a cache of diamonds inside Maggie's mobile phone.
-He does not report about it to the police, fearing he would be arrested for murdering Maggie, which he did not commit.
-A few days after, the friends get very nervous when they learn of a news article regarding the discovery of a corpse in the same area where they disposed Maggie's body.
-At that time, the wives of Ram's four friends plan to unite Ram and Mythili by holding a party on the traditional festival of Ugadi in Reddy's house.
+He decides to find the real murderer with the diamonds.
+A few days later, the friends get very nervous when they learn of a news article regarding the discovery of a corpse in the same area where they disposed of Maggie's body.
+At that time, the wives of Ram's four friends plan to unite Ram and Mythili by holding a party at the traditional festival of Ugadi at Reddy's house.
 The wives invite Mythili to the party to be reunited with Ram.

 At the party, Maggie appears, demanding her diamonds back.
 Maggie then reveals the truth behind her death.
-The diamonds belong to a smuggler, and that she stole it from him for her own personal gain.
-She chose to merely fake her death as she realised that the diamonds would be temporarily safe in Ram's possession.
-She also blackmails Ram that she would reveal the truth about their rendezvous in Bangalore to Mythili and their wives if he does not give the diamonds back.
+The diamonds belong to a smuggler, and she stole them from him for personal gain.
+She chose to merely fake her death as she realized that the diamonds would be temporarily safe in Ram's possession.
+She also blackmails Ram, saying that she will reveal the truth about their rendezvous in Bangalore to Mythili and their wives if he does not give the diamonds back.
 The smuggler then arrives and kidnaps Maggie, Ram, and his friends.
 Mythili spots Ram and Maggie together.
 She again believes that Ram has not changed his ways.
 Mythili, along with an undercover police inspector, follows them.